enkidevs/curriculum/web/styling/positioning-tips/position-elements-with-position-sticky.md

 ## Content

-`position: sticky` is a new way to position elements and is conceptually similar to `position: fixed`.
+`position: sticky` is a new way to position elements and is conceptually similar to `position: fixed`[1].

 The difference is that an element with `position: sticky` behaves like `position: relative` within its parent, until a given offset threshold is met in the viewport.